mmpataki/mmpataki.github.io/_posts/2026-01-23-jvm-perf-4d-tensor-p5.md

 | **float ALUs**     | 2 ALUs | 2 ALU pipelines | 2 (256 bit wide) |

-### Conclusions
+### Some notes
-- Depth of i7 pipeline is quite high, it might look more parallel, but any missed branch prediction can cause the complete pipeline flush.
+- Depth of i7 pipeline is quite high, it might look more parallel, but any missed branch prediction can cause the results of the pipeline to be flushed.
 - Cortex A78 has a little wider pipeline (2 extra ALUs)
 - Cortex A78 has bigger L1 cache which can reduce stalls.

+### Conclusion
+Even with lower clock rate the ARM's A78 cluster outperformed the desktop i7-9750 in this particular benchmark because of its architectural design.

 ### Work in progress